neha-nambiar/sequential_recommender/README.md

 ## Project Structure

-- **data/**: This directory contains the raw data files used in the project.
+- **data/**: This directory contains the raw and processed data files used in the project.
+  - `processed/`:
+    - `sessions.csv`: Cleaned sessions data.
+    - `products.csv`: Cleaned products data.
+  - `raw/`:
-  - `sessions.csv`: Contains session data including user interactions with products.
+    - `sessions_train.csv`: Contains session data including user interactions with products.
-  - `products.csv`: Contains product details such as titles, prices, and other attributes.
+    - `products_train.csv`: Contains product details such as titles, prices, and other attributes.
 - **src/**: Source code for the project including data processing, model definition, training, evaluation, and loading.
   - `data_preprocessing.py`: Script for preprocessing session and product data, converting them into tensors for model input.
   - `model.py`: Contains the BERT4Rec model definition.